hjabbar-xavor/sample-next/README.md

 #### Preview URLs

-Kentico Kontent [offers a possibility to set the preview URLs for the content types](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-preview#a-set-up-content-preview-in-your-project).
+Kontent [offers a possibility to set the preview URLs for the content types](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-preview#a-set-up-content-preview-in-your-project).
 The starter (`/api/preview` route) is already prepared to consume this preview URLs for [structural types](#structural-types) and for the `Post` content type.

 To allow that for your project, just set the Preview URLs for `Navigation item`, `Homepage`, and `Post` content type to (fill values in angle brackets):